aaron-recompile/btcaaron/README.md

 ## Notes

 - **Testnet Only**: This toolkit is designed for testnet use.
 Mainnet support may be added in future versions.
-- **v0.2.0 Status**: Core Taproot features are complete and verified.
-All 5 spend paths tested with real testnet transactions.
+- **v0.2.0 Status**: Core Taproot spend-path flows are implemented and testnet-verified; ongoing work focuses on hardening, PSBT, and documentation.

 ## Author